Skip to content

 Review your standard sales process

-Go over each activity in your sales process, from lead generation to closing, and identify repetitive ones.
+Go over each activity in your sales process, from lead generation to closing, and identify the repetitive ones.

 Ask your sales team